digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

      -   ``Global, potentially non-unique, identifier for a legal entity on the Canton ledger.`` [8]_

 The goal of the observability configuration is to make it easier to navigate through the provenance of any state or event in the wider system.
 Any or all of these identifiers can be used to correlate a combination of logs, metrics, state.
-Three of these in particular are intended to be set to corresponding business identifiers derived from your specific business domain — application-id, workflow-id, and command-id.
+Three of these in particular are intended to be set to corresponding business identifiers derived from your specific business domain: application-id, workflow-id, and command-id.

 Navigation is enabled by the use of structured logs from as many components as possible [9]_.
 It is recommended that your custom components likewise emit structured logs for more accurate consumption by OpenTelemetery.

 Direct Ledger inspection using correlation identifiers
 ------------------------------------------------------

 Starting from ``$ make stop clean-all && make build start``, we proceed with initiating the example application app-user onboarding:

 .. code-block::